 Central and Southern Division (Bourbon, Clark, Fayette, Harrison, Jackson, Jessamine, Nicholas, Rockcastle, Scott and Woodford counties)

-Fire services and meters 2” and larger must be submitted to Kentucky American Water’s Engineering Department for review and design.
-These are installed at the cost of the developer.
-Please send requests to:
+Fire services, as well as domestic and irrigation meters 2” and larger, must be submitted to Kentucky American Water’s Engineering Department for review and design.
+These are competitively bid and installed by certified contractors at the expense of the developer.
+Please send requests to KAWCEngineering@amwater.com.

 Fire Flow Tests

-Kentucky American Water may be able to provide required fire flow tests to the fire system designer upon request.
-These tests are conducted by company personnel, and a report will be provided upon completion.
+Kentucky American Water may be able to provide required fire flow tests to fire system designers upon request.
+These tests are conducted by company personnel and a report will be provided upon completion.
 There are no fees associated with these requests.

 Backflow Preventer Assemblies